godarklight/concorde/ReadmeConcorde-jbsim.txt

 - NAV hold mode is sensitive to the turbulence of the ground layer.
 - heading modes are a little slow to converge, at supersonic speed.

-Known problems 3.0.0 autopilot
+Known problems 3.4.0 autopilot
 ------------------------------
 - on engagement, magnetic and true heading modes bank into the opposite direction.

 Known problems autoland
 -----------------------
-- nav must be accurate until 0 ft AGL : KSFO 28R, RJAA 34L are correct;
+- nav must be accurate until 0 ft AGL : KSFO 28R, RJAA 34L are correct.
-  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "= a".
+  But EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "= a".

 Known problems sound